BrianMwangi21/simple-php-blockchain/README.md

 # simple-php-blockchain
-A simple blockchain implemented in Php
+A simple blockchain implemented in Python